alephium/docs/docs/ralph/built-in-functions.md

 fn blockTimeStamp!() -> (U256)
 ```

-Returns the block timestamp in milliseconds.
+Returns the timestamp of the current block in milliseconds since the Unix epoch.

-> @returns *the block timestamp in milliseconds*
+> @returns *the timestamp of the current block in milliseconds since the Unix epoch*

 ---